-- Convenient locations: We offer hip care near the area’s best hospitals in Nashua, Bedford, Londonderry and Amherst.
+- Convenient locations: We offer hip care near the area’s best hospitals in Nashua, Bedford and Londonderry.
 Get effective hip care at the office location most convenient for you.

 New Hampshire Orthopaedic Center offers many procedures for the hip, including:

 - Minimally invasive surgery (MIS) for the hip

 - Resurfacing arthroplasty

 - Revision hip replacement

 - Anterior approach for hip replacement

 - Femur fracture fixation